letsencrypt/website/content/en/docs/challenge-types.md

 Pros:

 - You can use this challenge to issue certificates containing wildcard domain names.
 - It works well even if you have multiple web servers.
+- You can use this challenge to domain names whose webservers aren't exposed to the public internet.

 Cons:

 - Keeping API credentials on your web server is risky.
 - Your DNS provider might not offer an API.
 - Your DNS API may not provide information on propagation times.

-# TLS-SNI-01

-This challenge was defined in draft versions of ACME.
-It did a TLS handshake on port 443 and sent a specific [SNI] header, looking for certificate that contained the token.
-It [was disabled in March 2019][tls-sni-disablement] because it was not secure enough.
+- It cannot be used to validate IP Addresses.

 # TLS-ALPN-01